Sic: Replacement

 Some guides, including The Chicago Manual of Style, recommend "quiet copy-editing" (unless where inappropriate or uncertain) instead of inserting a bracketed sic, such as by substituting in brackets the correct word in place of the incorrect word or by simply replacing an incorrect spelling with the correct one.

 Recte

-Alternatively, to show both the original and the suggested correction (as they often are in palaeography), one may give the actual form, followed by recte, then the correct form, in brackets.
-The Latin adverb recte means rightly.
+Alternatively, to show both the original and the suggested correction (as they often are in palaeography), one may use the Latin adverb recte (meaning rightly), in the form of writing the actual form, followed by recte and the correct form together in brackets.
+For example:

 According to the Journal of Seventeenth-Century Music Style Sheet, there should be no punctuation, for example no colon, before the correct form when using recte.

 Read

 A third alternative is to follow an error with sic, a comma or colon, "read", and the correct reading, all within square brackets, as in the following example: